dot-tsu/lira/README.md

 # 🎹 Lira

-Lira will be interactive web app that makes learning piano chords and scales easy and visual.
+Lira will be interactive web app that makes learning chords and scales easy and visual.

 ## Tech Stack